err1nn/portfolio/critiquebydesign.md

   - Response 2: Moving those three with data to the top of the chart.

 #### Reflection
+I was assuming what the audience already knows.
+This is wrong and I should be more cautious when giving the wireframed solution in user testing.
+I should have drawn out all 20 lines instead of 3.

+Another interesting discovery is that Respondent 1 who has the background knowledge can easily relate the visualization to the actual race result.
+However, Respondent 2 who does not know F1 interprets the data as a survey and the lines as changes in approval ratings.
+This would help me identify the fact that the intended audience should be F1 fans who have to watch the games for a while and who have just been introduced to the sport.
+It might not be that appropriate to reach the users who do not know about it.

 ## Step 5 - Build the Solution

+Finally, I combined what learned from the critique, wireframes, and user feedback to create my redesign.
 I redesigned the visualization into an animated line chart to show the changing rank over the race.
+I changed the colors that match the drivers to their teams.
+I added a clear title and a subtitle for more description.
+Overall, my redesign is informative and engaging.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7753377"><script src="https://public.flourish.studio/resources/embed.js"></script></div>